 There was a time when I put together a scrapbook of every single ultrasound image.
 I did not receive the images from this recent visit, but I wish I had requested them.
 I want to be the woman who collects pictures of my own healthy body for inclusion in a photo album.
 Because it’s easy, as a mom, maybe especially as a mom of children who are no longer babies, to forget to be amazed at everything our bodies can do.
 To forget to treasure them as the gifts they are, whether they are carrying children or nursing them or recovering from a C-section or the postpartum weight gain, or simply settling into their shape as we enter our next decade.
 This, as Tay-Tay might say, is my “middle-aged mom” era.
 My boobs are adjusting to it too.
 The right one still issues a tiny drop of clear liquid if I squeeze hard enough.

 And the left?
 My “super-producer” is happy to excrete a bead of bizarre green fluid on demand.
 I can’t explain it, I don’t know how green discharge from a breast is “normal,” but like so many other things about settling into my middle-aged body, I will learn to roll with it.
 The meaning of normal continues to evolve, decade to decade, and this detail is just part of that process.
 In order to know that though, I had to call my doctor.
 I had to conquer my fear of the phone, my fear of a medical result I didn’t know how to deal with, and allow a professional to examine my breasts.
-I could not settle for looking it up on Google, or posting about it – even anonymously – in some mommy group on Facebook, were even calling my sister.
+I could not settle for looking it up on Google, or posting about it – even anonymously – in some mommy group on Facebook, or even calling my sister.

+I know some women hesitate to get mammograms because the machine, let’s face it, is not exactly comfortable.
 (One day, someone will understand that breasts are round while mammogram machines are flat planes, and will develop technology that actually works with a woman’s body.
 That person should win a Nobel prize.)
 A mammogram can be painful, which is a shame, and technicians can be curt or (in corporate medical settings) rushed to see as many patients as possible in a working day, which is also a shame.
 I rescheduled my recent mammogram not out of fear of pain, but because it was inconvenient given everything else that fills the hours of my day.
 There is morning carpool for school; the commute to LSU; the 800 emails I have to reply to; the grades I need to enter; the classes I need to teach; the meetings I’m supposed to attend; the grant applications and their various deadlines.

+But Simone’s green issue has brought new awareness about this stage of my life.
+First: I cannot put my health second.
+My kids need me healthy.
 My husband needs me healthy.
 My students and colleagues need me healthy.
 And I need me healthy.
 It isn’t narcissism to insist that my health matters.
 I can’t attend meetings or submit grant applications if I allow a concerning health situation, no matter how inconvenient, to fester and worsen until it takes up all my time.
+Second: breast-health is serious, and not separate from just – health.
+Though our culture uses them to sell everything from cars to ice cream, breasts are an important part of the body and deserve to be taken every bit as seriously, and receive every bit of the medical attention we give to any other organ or condition.

 We talk a lot about self-care these days, and though it’s more fun to think about lavender eye masks and mani-pedis, I am deciding to be realistic about all that self-care can and does entail.
 Part of self-care has to be about allowing my body to receive the medical attention it deserves.
-That may mean I take a morning by myself to go to Woman’s Hospital, get a mammogram, and see my OB-GYN.
-Less fun than some of the alternatives, I’ll give you, but how much more meaningful to know that I am intentionally putting my breast health, and thus my health as a woman, at the top of my list of priorities.
+That may mean I take a morning by myself to go to Women’s Hospital, get a mammogram, and see my OB-GYN.
+Less fun than some of the alternatives, I’ll give you, but how much more meaningful to know that I am intentionally putting my breast Health and thus my health as a woman at the top of my list of priorities.

+October is breast-health month.
+Have you scheduled your mammogram?
 It’s so easy to put off, or put last, after the kids’ soccer and karate and check-ups and school projects and work deadlines and 75 bazillion emails to answer.
 But when that temptation comes – oh, I can get a mammogram in a couple months; it’s so uncomfortable and inconvenient … – I invite you to picture Simone stamping her dainty foot.
 Here is an October challenge: find an accountability partner and schedule your mammograms together (with the understanding that there will be massages or mani-pedis afterwards).

 Let’s make breast health a normal part of Health Care, of self-care, and of self-valuing.
 Let’s evangelise.
 Tell the women you know: get squished, get informed, and celebrate the gift of your body.
 Your boobs are worth it.